Akashr3/QueueCTL/README.md

-## queuectl — CLI-Based Background Job Queue System
+## QueueCTL — CLI-Based Background Job Queue System

 `queuectl` is a minimal, production-grade background job queue system built in Python.
 It manages background jobs with worker processes, automatic retries, and a Dead Letter Queue (DLQ) to ensure tasks are handled reliably.